CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_file.md

             },
             {
                 "name": "species",
-                "description": "The taxonomic group (e.g. species) of the patient.
+                "description": "The taxonomic group (e.g. species) of the subject.
 For MVP, since taxonomy vocabulary is consistent between GDC and PDC, using text.
 Ultimately, this will be a term returned by the vocabulary service.", "mode": "NULLABLE",
                 "type": "STRING"
             },